xuwei-k/scala-java-time/docs/src/main/tut/index.md

 ### Time zones

+#### No timezones

+If you don't need to use timezones in your application you can just stop here.
+By default `UTC` will always be available but otherwise the library will work fine and produce the smallest possible js file

 #### Time-zone data (JS) alternative I (All timezones)

 The timezone for js is provided in a separate bundle which contains all time zones available from